bsandrow/tmux.sh/README.md

 * tmux 1.8+ (session grouping was introduced in tmux 1.8)

+## Usage

+Usage is meant to be brain-dead simple.
+Just run `tmux.sh` with a session name:

+    $ tmux.sh my-session

+Running it a second time from a second terminal will create a session grouped with my-session, and connect to that session.

+The session names (other than the initial session) all follow the pattern:
+`SESSION_NAME-##`.
+If you try to connect an additional client, any sessions matching this pattern will be 'reclaimed' if there are currently no clients attached to them.

+## Customization

+This is pretty easy to customize.
+If you have a specific session that you want to be setup initially, just modify the create_base_session function to setup your customizations (e.g. create windows, rename them, lauch processes, etc) and leave the rest alone.
+You may want to just rename `tmux.sh` to something else with a better name, but that's about it.

 ## Explanation

 tmux has a slightly different architecture than GNU screen, which leads to the